Hearing Instrument Dispenser

 - Impression blocks of various sizes with nylon thread or dental floss attached (prepared in advance).

-All supplies must be clean and usable for the purpose of taking impressions without risk to the live subject and the simulator as if it were a human subject.
+All supplies must be clean and usable for the purpose of taking impressions without risk to the human subject.

-If you know of an individual who is certified to dispense hearing instruments in Minnesota, whose certification is in good standing, and who is qualified and confident that they can administer all portions of the exam, please encourage them to call (651) 201-4200 or email Health.HID@state.mn.us.
+If you know of someone who is certified to dispense hearing instruments in Minnesota, whose certification is in good standing, and who is qualified and confident that they can administer all portions of the exam, please encourage them to call (651) 201-4200 or email Health.HID@state.mn.us.

-For more information, see the Hearing Instrument Dispenser: Initial Application page.
+More information is on the Hearing Instrument Dispenser: Initial Application webpage.